Shiffo0/MGS2-PCVR/README.md

 Other headsets and game versions have not been validated for this beta.

 Support candidate **4F95FE0F** fixes swapchain resize synchronization and adds bounded capture reports.
 The cause of issue #2 remains unconfirmed: the supplied log shows different sizes across runtime startups, not a demonstrated in-session resize.
-Build and desk checks passed; headset acceptance is pending.

 ## Installation